 It was my turn to bring a breakfast dish to my mom group.
 With 4 eggs in the fridge, I could hardly bring the egg dish I signed up for.
 What to bring?
 I looked at what I had, and thought baked oatmeal.
 I found a simple recipe, mixed the ingredients and baked.

 After a taste test I thought it needed something, so I added nutmeg along with more milk and time in the oven.
 A few more test tastes later I thought it was done and passable.

 After placing my baked oatmeal on the table at my group, I said a quick prayer I wouldn’t take too much home.

 How similar to life, work and raising children.
-We live, work and raise children to the best of our ability with the resources we have.
-We set our efforts on God’s table and pray for his blessing.
+You live, work and raise children to the best of your ability, with the resources you have, you set your efforts on God’s table and pray for His blessing.